Dovid Harris

-Dovid Harris (born 1945) is an Orthodox rabbi who along with Rabbi Akiva Grunblatt, serves as Rosh Hayeshiva (deans) at the Yeshivas Rabbeinu Yisrael Meir HaKohen.
+Rabbi Dovid Harris (born 1945) is an Orthodox rabbi who, along with Rabbi Akiva Grunblatt and Rabbi Shaul Opoczynski, serves as Rosh Hayeshiva (deans) at the Yeshivas Rabbeinu Yisrael Meir HaKohen (Chofetz Chaim).
 He is a prominent figure in the yeshiva world and speaks annually at the Torah Umesorah - National Society for Hebrew Day Schools convention.
-He also serves on the Rabbinic advisory committee of Torah Umesorah.
+He also serves on the rabbinic advisory committee of Torah Umesorah.

 Life and education

 Harris was born in 1945 in Scranton, Pennsylvania, where he attended Scranton Hebrew Day school.
 From there, he went to the Rabbinical Seminary of America in Queens, New York, graduating high school and continuing in its post-high school program.
-In 1964, Harris, along with the entire Yeshiva, traveled to Israel to study.
-In 1968, Harris returned to Israel along with the entire Yeshiva.
-He remained there to help strengthen the Israel branch.
-Harris would complete his studies at the Yeshiva in 1973 after receiving his rabbinic ordination.
-He has continued working for the Yeshiva and its affiliates.
+In 1964, Harris, along with the entire yeshiva, traveled to Israel to study, returning there in 1968, where he remained to help strengthen the Israel branch.
+Harris would complete his studies at the yeshiva in 1973 after receiving his rabbinic ordination.
+He has continued working for the yeshiva and its affiliates.

 Career

-In 1974, he co-founded the school's first external affiliate branch, the Talmudical Institute of Upstate New York, also known as "Rochester", together with Rabbi Menachem Davidowitz.
+In 1974, he co-founded the school's first external affiliate branch, the Talmudical Institute of Upstate New York, together with Rabbi Menachem Davidowitz.

-In the Fall of 1988, Harris also founded Mesivta Tiferes Yisroel, another branch of the Chofetz Chaim Network.
+In the fall of 1988, Harris also founded Mesivta Tiferes Yisroel, a branch of the Chofetz Chaim network.